Release Date: 09.13.2018

 The absolute pinnacle though, is the reverse boss fights.
 These are sublime, truly and utterly some of the best moments I have had playing video games.
 After years of playing countless platformers, and experiencing so many different styles of boss as the protagonist, it’s just so cool being the antagonist.
 They control exactly how you would imagine they would too.
 You take control of massive mechs, or war machines and go to town on a little do goooder running around below you.
 Much like in the games of my misspent youth too, somehow the heroes attacks are far more powerful than my oversized dooms day machine.
 I actually found this really cool as in a specific fight, against an over cocky Viking, I literally pummelled him 10+ times before emerging victorious, where as, 5 hits from him throwing a hammer at my head would render me obsolete.

-From my time with Nefarious so far I can say that it’s a really fun concept thats very well presented for the most part.
+From my time with Nefarious so far I can say that it’s a really fun concept that is very well presented for the most part.
 The music is banging throughout and reverse boss fights are a stroke of genius.

 It begs the question though, why hasn’t anybody done this before?

 Loads of variety.
 Cracking soundtrack.
 Reverse boss fights might just be the greatest thing ever.
-Impossible to complete due to game crashing bug.
+Suffers some pretty horrific frame rate issues during busier moments.